Cephalowat/PSFalcon/README.md

-**WARNING**: The PSFalcon modules are not a product of CrowdStrike and are not officially supported by CrowdStrike.
-Neither CrowdStrike, nor the creator and/or associated contributors of PSFalcon shall be responsible for any damages inflicted as a result of their use.
+**WARNING**: The PSFalcon modules are an independent project and not supported by CrowdStrike.

 # Installation